Top Tips for Safe Backpacking

-The two that I get asked about the most are bears, snakes, and ticks.
+The three that I get asked about the most are bears, snakes, and ticks.
 They seem the scariest but with a proper understanding of the risk, it can be easily managed.

 My experience has been with black bears as I live in the east.
 On my trips out west, I haven't run into any grizzly bears so I won't offer any advice on how to manage an encounter.